julienlim/multinode-glusterfs-with-tendrl-vagrant/README.md

 Vagrant/Virtual Box setup:

-      4 VMs (node0..node3) - 3 node Gluster trusted storage pool, and 1 node Tendrl server on a private network (virtual) Each node is configured with the following: 2 vCPU, 2 GB RAM, Boot Disk 40 GB, Additional virtualHD 1 GB node0 - Tendrl server (all-in-1), so etcd and graphite are co-located on node0 node1..node3 - Gluster nodes
+      4 VMs (node0..node3) - 3 node Gluster trusted storage pool, and 1 node Tendrl server on a private network (virtual) Each node is configured with the following: 2 vCPU, 2 GB RAM, Boot Disk 40 GB, additional virtualHD 1 GB node0 - Tendrl server (all-in-1), so etcd and graphite are co-located on node0 node1..node3 - Gluster nodes

 Setting up the Vagrant Boxes: